sheaves/sheaves.github.io/linear/8-Networks.md

 2. Is it directed or undirected?
 3. When is there an edge from one vertex to another?

+There may not be one right answer for these questions.
+It all depends on how you want to represent the situation.

 ### Question 3
 For the situations that you chose in Question 2, draw a simple example of a graph that represents it, and its corresponding adjacency matrix.
 (An example will do: You don't have to draw your whole friend network, or include real names!)